LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 If library services started doing their own thing with annual statistics, would they need to significantly diverge from previous data collected?
 It seems like CIPFA believe so.
 I wouldn't agree, those measures have been public-sector led, plus many coincide with international performance standards such as [ISO 11620 — Library performance indicators](https://www.iso.org/standard/56755.html).
 But that's a future debate.

 On spreadsheet formatting, CIPFA create the spreadsheet for services, and it has things a pre-built spreadsheet should have, such as field titles.
 Is it a breach of copyright to disclose that spreadsheet?
 It's probably worth considering the spreadsheet file format.
 It's in XLSX format which has copyright to Microsoft.
-I'm not sure how much intellectual property can be claimed over using a proprietary spreadsheet format in the way it was intended: to transfer machine-readable data.
+I'm not sure how much intellectual property can then be claimed over using a spreadsheet in the way that file format was designed: to transfer machine-readable data.

 For some services objecting due to copyright, there was another identically worded response.